Electrical Panel Replacement in Morrison, Colorado

 This page provides general educational information based on public data about housing in Morrison.
 Every home is different.
 Many homes have had electrical upgrades over the years through remodels, insurance requirements, home sales, or previous owners making improvements.
 The information here reflects what was typical when homes were originally built, not necessarily what is in your home today.
 Nothing on this page should be taken as a diagnosis or recommendation for your specific property.
 The only way to know the condition of your home's electrical system is a professional inspection.
 Call (303) 775-3221 or request a free estimate.

 Morrison sits where Bear Creek Canyon meets the plains.
-When the power goes out up here, a generator without a transfer switch is illegal and dangerous.
+If you have a generator, a transfer switch is the only safe way to connect it.

 Morrison is a small town of about 430 people at the base of the foothills.
-About 53% of homes were built before 1980, with a heavy concentration in the 1970s.
-The electrical issues here are twofold: aging panels from the 1970s and the need for safe backup power in a location where outages happen.
-Some panels have been upgraded over the years.
-Many haven't.
-The only way to know what's in your home is to open the panel door and look.
+But the "Morrison" mailing address covers a much larger area.
+Indian Hills, Idledale, and communities up Bear Creek Canyon all use it.
+About 53% of homes in the area were built before 1980.
+The electrical issues come down to aging panels and the need for safe backup power in a location where outages are common.

 What That Means for Your Home